top of page

 Walking difficulty:

-Mostly easy roadside birding and short forest trails, though note that some high altitudes are involved.
+Mostly easy roadside birding and short forest trails.
+Note that some high altitudes are involved in the Gouli Valley, but we do not need to walk far from the vehicles.

 Tour cost includes: